 Historically, students have used vacations for personal needs (as noted in the scheduling instructions, please give us this information in the comments section), wellness, preparation for Step 2 exams, or times when they expect to have many residency interviews.

-The first stage of elective requests occurs early-mid January and focuses on the first six rotations (April, May, June, July, August, September).
+The first part of elective requests occurs early February and focuses on the first six rotations (May, June, July, August, September, and October).
 These are the most crucial rotations for faculty letters of recommendation and preparing for residency applications.
 Once this request period closes, all requests are processed based on career specialty interest (including whether or not you received a Sub-I in your area of career interest), availability, and time of request (if needed).

-The second stage of elective requests occurs mid-January and again focuses on the first six rotations so that students who were not able to get what they requested in the first phase can make different requests for those months.
-As in the first phase, all requests are processed based on career specialty interest (including whether or not you received a Sub-I in your area of career interest), availability, and time of request (if needed).
+The second part of elective requests occurs mid-February and again focuses on the first six rotations so that students who were not able to get what they requested in the first part can make different requests for those months.
+As in the first part, all requests are processed based on career specialty interest (including whether or not you received a Sub-I in your area of career interest), availability, and time of request (if needed).

 PLEASE NOTE: The registrar does everything they can to make sure students who did not get a Sub-I in their career interest area will get an early elective instead.
 This ensures that all students have the rotations that they need to get the opportunity for faculty letters of recommendation for their specialties.

-The third stage is an open request period that occurs in late January and is for any elective month.
+The third part is an open request period that occurs in mid-to-late February and is for any elective month.
 The requests are processed based on availability, time of request (if necessary), and career specialty interest (if necessary).

-The fourth stage of elective requests begins in February and is an open enrollment period that continues throughout the academic year.
+The fourth part of elective requests begins in March and entails ongoing adds/drops that continue throughout the academic year.
 To request an elective at this point, you need course director or proxy (whoever is listed in the elective course catalog as the contact) permission and lead advisor permission to add any elective.
 Permissions must be attached to all requests in E*Value and must be specific to the month you are requesting.
 Please do not forward permission to the registrar via email.
 Elective requests are processed on a weekly or bi-weekly basis throughout the remainder of the year.

 Special Electives and Away Rotations Details